 1. "The injuries you claim to have sustained in your auto accident are actually related to a prior injury or condition from a previous accident or physical illness."

-It's true, a pre-existing injury can be one of the biggest factors to negatively affect a personal injury claim.
+It's true, that a pre-existing injury can be one of the biggest factors to negatively affect a personal injury claim.
 (If the insurance company believes they can diminish the value of your claim by saying a prior back injury is to blame for the majority of your pain, they'll do it.)
 HOWEVER, don't accept this excuse at face value.
 It's also possible that a pre-existing condition has nothing to do with your current injury, or that the accident made your pre-existing condition worse, therefore potentially entitling you to a larger recovery!

 2. "We have closed your file."